Maintenance Cost Estimator

 Practical Tips

 • Stick to a strict preventive maintenance schedule — every $1 spent on PM saves $3 to $5 in breakdown repairs.
+Research current pricing and specifications from multiple sources before committing, as market conditions and product offerings change frequently.

 • Keep detailed maintenance logs with dates, mileage, costs, and parts to identify recurring problems.
+Apply this guidance to your specific circumstances, adjusting as needed for local conditions, material availability, and your particular requirements.

 • Budget $0.08 to $0.15 per mile for maintenance depending on truck age and condition.
+Start implementing this practice on a small scale to verify the results before applying it across your entire project or operation.

 • Consider the total cost of ownership when deciding between keeping an older truck or upgrading.
+Discuss this approach with experienced practitioners in your area, as local conditions and practices may affect how this advice applies to your situation.

 • Build a maintenance reserve fund — set aside $0.10/mile into a dedicated account for future repairs.
+Keeping a written record of this information helps you make consistent, data-driven decisions over time rather than relying on memory alone.

 Frequently Asked Questions